Innovation Over Time

 The world of frame carpentry is split into two types of trade experts.
 Some framers live with the creed that any trip down the ladder is a waste of time and money.
 Those guys and gals want every tool that they will need throughout the day, in their pouches.
 We will call this group “packhorses”.
 Other carpenters find it easier to load their bags each morning for the expected tasks at hand.
 For them, carrying less weight and being more mobile is a reasonable trade off for the occasional trip back to the van.
 We will call this group “racehorses”.

-The Diamondback systems can accommodate both of these types of frame carpenters.
+The Diamondback® systems can accommodate both types of frame carpenters with our wide selection of the framing tool belt.
 For the packhorse, either the GRRande or the Denali are the best choices.
 For the racehorse, we recommend the Artisan or even the Maestro.
 Buckle up the GRRande and you’re loaded for bear, or run light in the Artisan with a couple of DBSax for days when you need extra H-clips or 6″ structural screws.

 For our packhorses, we recommend: